Register for Free edWebinars Below

 Ann McMullan is a 34-year veteran educator who served as the executive director for educational technology in the Klein Independent School District, located just outside Houston, Texas until September 2013, when she and her family moved to Los Angeles, California.
 For 16 years Ann led the team in Klein ISD that provided professional development on technology and 21st century instructional strategies to over 4,000 professional educators serving over 50,000 students.
 During that time Ann also co-chaired the Texas Education Technology Advisory Committee which developed the Texas Education Agency’s Long Range Plan for Technology, 2006-2020.

 Today, she is based in Los Angeles, California working as a public speaker, writer, and independent education consultant focused on supporting leadership, visioning and planning to meet the needs of today’s students.
 She is a frequent presenter at state, national and international education conferences.
-Ann serves as project director for CoSN’s Empowered Superintendents Program.
+Ann serves as project director for CoSN’s Empowered Superintendents Initiative.
 She serves on the board of PowerMyLearning Los Angeles and on the advisory board of Project Tomorrow.
 In the fall of 2016 Ann co-authored and published Life Lessons in Leadership.

 Join the Super-Connected community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view recordings of previous programs to earn CE certificates.